kjkoster/the-phone/readme.md

 The hook is purely mechanical.
 There are no electrical contacts for the hook, so there is no way to detect the handset being lifted off the hook.

-The hook physically resets the latches on the two outermost front panel switches.
+The hook physically resets the latches on the two outermost front panel switches, so we can use that to detect when the horn is placded back onto the hook.

 ## Front Panel Switches
 This phone must have been something of an office phone switch router.
 It has seven labelled switches on the front panel.
 The switches are linked mechanically to enforce some kind of order of operation.

-The outer two switches operate a block of normally open contacts.
-They are also configured as mechanical radio buttons, in the sense that pressing one will disengage and reset the other.
+The outer two switches operate a block of various types of switch contacts.
+They are also configured as mechanical radio buttons: pressing one will disengage and reset the other.
 The placing the horn on the hook mechanically resets both of these outermost switches to their off-state.
 In fact, the switches can only be operated with the headset off hook.
-This is shown in the state diagram below.
+This, and more, is shown in the state diagram below.

 <p align="center" width="100%">
     <img width="80%" src="images/hardware-button-states.png">